luisdlopez/es6-browser-boilerplate/README.md

 # es6-browser-starter-kit
-Starter kit for developing browser scripts with ES6, **with heavy emphasis in testing**.
+Starter kit for developing browser scripts with ES6, **with heavy emphasis on testing**.

 Run `npm install` and start coding in ES6 right away.

 ### Bundling